arokem/boot-camps/INTRODUCTION.md

 - And get this repository, by running this command (we will explain this command later this afternoon): git clone -b 2013-07-christchurch https://github.com/arokem/boot-camps.git

-- Now change your working directory to the `SWC` directory.
+- Now change your working directory to the `boot-camps` directory.
 The files that we will be using in the workshop (+much more!) should now be in there.